willybnz/DEVOPS-SYS-ADMIN/POPEYE/README.md

 The pool, worker and result elements must be configured using specific environment variables described below:

-Poll
+`Poll`

-✓ REDIS_HOST: the hostname of the Redis service to connect to.
+- [x] REDIS_HOST: the hostname of the Redis service to connect to.

-Result
+`Result`

-✓ POSTGRES_HOST: the hostname of the database service to connect to.
+✓ POSTGRES_HOST: the hostname of the database service to connect to. <br>
-✓ POSTGRES_PORT: the port the database service is listening on.
+✓ POSTGRES_PORT: the port the database service is listening on. <br>
-✓ POSTGRES_DB: the name of the PostgreSQL database to connect to.
+✓ POSTGRES_DB: the name of the PostgreSQL database to connect to. <br>
-✓ POSTGRES_USER: the user that will be used to connect to the database.
+✓ POSTGRES_USER: the user that will be used to connect to the database.<br>
-✓ POSTGRES_PASSWORD: the password of the user that will be used to connect to the database.
+✓ POSTGRES_PASSWORD: the password of the user that will be used to connect to the database.<br>

-Worker
+`Worker`

-The Worker uses the same environment variables as both Poll and Result.
+The Worker uses the same environment variables as both Poll and Result.<br>

-## DOCKER IAMGES
+## DOCKER IMAGES

 You have to create 3 images.
 The specifications for each image are as described below.
 `Poll`

-The image must be based on a Python official image.
+- The image must be based on a Python official image.
-The dependencies of the application can be installed using the following command: pip3 install -r requirements.txt
+- The dependencies of the application can be installed using the following command:
+- pip3 install -r requirements.txt
-The application must expose and run on the port 80, and can be started with: flask run --host=0.0.0.0 --port=80
+- The application must expose and run on the port 80, and can be started with:
+- flask run --host=0.0.0.0 --port=80

 `Result`

-The image must be based on an official Node.js version 20 Alpine image.
+- The image must be based on an official Node.js version 20 Alpine image.
-The application must expose and run on the port 80.
+- The application must expose and run on the port 80.
-The dependencies of the application can be installed using the following command: npm install
+- The dependencies of the application can be installed using the following command:
+- npm install

 `Worker`

-The image will be built using a multi-stage build.
+- The image will be built using a multi-stage build.
-First stage - compilation
+- First stage - compilation
-The first stage must be based on maven:3.9.6-eclipse-temurin-21-alpine and be named builder.
+- The first stage must be based on maven:3.9.6-eclipse-temurin-21-alpine and be named builder.
-It must be used to build (of course) and package the Worker application using the following
+- It must be used to build (of course) and package the Worker application using the following
 commands:
-- mvn dependency:resolve, from within the directory containing pom.xml;
+    mvn dependency:resolve, from within the directory containing pom.xml;
-- then, mvn package, from within the directory containing the src directory.
+    then, mvn package, from within the directory containing the src directory.

 It generates a file in the target directory named worker-jar-with-dependencies.jar (relative to your WORKDIR).
 Second stage - run